 Product Backlog

-This is the high-level list of everything that might be included in the product.
-It’s owned by the Product Owner, who orders or prioritises items based on business value, customer needs, market demand, compliance needs, etc. Items in the product backlog can range from new features and bug fixes to technical debt and research.
+The high-level list of everything that might be included in the product.
+Owned by the Product Owner, prioritised based on business value, customer needs, and market demand.

 Sprint Backlog